 Binch Press / Queer.Archive.Work (QAW) is a cooperative print and publishing studio, a zine library, and an artists’ collective of Queer / Trans People and Black / Indigenous / People of Color.
 Our studio resides on unceded Narragansett land, in so-called Providence, RI.
 We host events, produce collective publications, print propaganda, and offer access to risograph, screen printing, and bookbinding equipment.
 I founded QAW as a 501c3 non-profit in March 2020; since then the project has grown rapidly from supporting 10 artists in its first year to a much-needed community hub supporting Queer and Trans life in Providence.
 In May 2021 QAW joined Binch Press to begin a multi-year lease at our current location in the Valley Neighborhood—a 2,000 square-foot studio housing a large array of print production resources, including risograph, screenprinting, letterpress, digital printing, and binding equipment.
 We’ve now evolved to become a cooperative with 30–40 members, working as a volunteer-run organization.
 Members contribute to our rent by paying a monthly fee along a sliding scale, and we meet regularly to discuss all aspects of managing the studio, from community support to equipment maintenance to fundraising to organizing around social justice movements.

-Survival by Sharing (scenes and provocations) is a 16-page newsprint zine containing the text of a talk delivered on June 17, 2023 at “Publishing as a Worldview,” the 25th annual conference of the Korean Society of Typography at Platform-P, Seoul, Republic of Korea.
-100 copies of the zine were printed at Binch / Queer.Archive.Work in Providence, RI and hand-carried to Seoul to distribute to the audience at the talk.
-The text describes a publishing ethos, told in a series of scenes, non-chronologically.
+Survival by Sharing (scenes and provocations) describes a publishing ethos, told in a series of scenes, non-chronologically.
 It’s a cinematic timeline, told in queer time.
+It was first presented as a talk delivered on June 17, 2023 at “Publishing as a Worldview,” the 25th annual conference of the Korean Society of Typography in Seoul, Republic of Korea.
+An edition of 100 copies of a 16-page newsprint zine containing the text of the talk was printed at Binch / Queer.Archive.Work in Providence, RI and hand-carried to Seoul to distribute to the audience at the talk.
 I reprinted Survival by Sharing and distributed a new edition of 50 copies at Printed Matter’s Sunday Zine Fair at The Brooklyn Museum in November 2023.
-I plan to expand the nine scenes and 32 provocations into a larger work during my sabbatical year in 2024–25.

 Download a scan of the printed zine [PDF].